chrissbill23/VivianeUI.JS/README.md

 # VivianeUI.JS
-This is a JavaScript i'm working on to abstract JQueryUI to users by simply inserting class names or Ids to HTML5 elements
+This is a JavaScript library i'm working on.
+It aims to abstract JQueryUI to developpers by simply inserting class names or Ids to HTML5 elements